Kenneth Gainwell

-Kenneth Gainwell (born March 14, 1999) is an American professional football running back and kick returner for the Pittsburgh Steelers of the National Football League (NFL).
+Kenneth "Kenny" Gainwell (born March 14, 1999) is an American professional football running back and kick returner for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Memphis Tigers.

 Early life

 Gainwell grew up in Yazoo City, Mississippi and attended Yazoo County High School.
 He was a three-year starter at quarterback for the Panthers.
 As a junior, he passed for 1,184 yards and nine touchdowns and rushed for 1,292 yards and 20 touchdowns.
 During the summer going into his senior season Gainwell committed to play college football at Memphis over offers from Ole Miss and Tulane.
 As a senior, he passed for 1,139 yards and 10 touchdowns and ran for 1,834 yards and 32 touchdowns.
 Gainwell was named Class 3A Mr. Football as he led the Panthers to a 14–1 record and an appearance in the Class 3A state championship game.
 Gainwell finished his high school career with 3,682 yards passing and 32 passing touchdowns and 4,730 rushing yards and 75 rushing touchdowns with one kickoff returned for a touchdown.